 Dr. Bruce L.A.
 Carter

 Dr. Carter joined Mirati’s Board of Directors in September of 2016.
 He currently serves on the board of directors of Xencor, Inc. and Enanta Pharmaceuticals, both publicly-held biopharmaceutical companies, as well as Dr. Reddy’s Laboratories, a publicly-held pharmaceutical company based in India.
+Dr. Carter is an affiliate Professor in the Department of Biotechnology at the University of Washington, Seattle, a position he has held since 1986.
 Dr. Carter served as executive chairman of the board at Immune Design Corp. from 2009 to 2011, later serving as chairman of the board until 2012 and as a member of the board until 2015.
 Prior to joining Immune Design, Dr. Carter was the chief executive officer at ZymoGenetics, Inc., one of several managerial roles since joining in 1986 as vice president of research and development.
 In 1988 Novo Nordisk A/S acquired ZymoGenetics and, in 1994, Dr. Carter was appointed corporate executive vice president and chief scientific officer for Novo Nordisk.
 In 2000, Dr. Carter led the negotiations that established ZymoGenetics as an independent company from Novo Nordisk.
 As CEO, he was instrumental in transforming ZymoGenetics from the research arm of a European biopharmaceutical company to a company that developed and commercialized Recothrom®.
 Dr. Carter also held various positions of increasing responsibility at G.D.
 Searle & Co., Ltd. from 1982 to 1986 and was a Lecturer at Trinity College, University of Dublin from 1975 to 1982.
 He received a B.Sc. with Honors in Botany from the University of Nottingham, England, and a Ph.D. in Microbiology from Queen Elizabeth College, University of London.
 Dr. Carter also serves as chairman of the board at the TB Alliance.

 Henry J. Fuchs, MD

-Henry J. Fuchs, MD is currently Executive Vice President and Chief Medical Officer of BioMarin Pharmaceutical Inc. (NASDAQ: BMRN), and is a seasoned biotech drug development executive.
+Henry J. Fuchs, MD is currently the President of Worldwide Research & Development at BioMarin Pharmaceuticals Inc. (NASDAQ: BMRN), since September 2016 and as the Executive Vice President and Chief Medical Officer from March 2009 to August 2016 and is a seasoned biotech drug development executive.
 From 2005 to 2008, Dr. Fuchs was Executive Vice President and Chief Medical Officer of Onyx Pharmaceuticals (NASDAQ: ONXX), overseeing expanded development of the kinase inhibitor Nexavar® and other key development programs.
 From 1996 to 2005, Dr. Fuchs served in multiple roles of increasing responsibility at Ardea Biosciences (NASDAQ: RDEA), first as Vice President, Clinical Affairs, then as President and Chief Operating Officer, and finally as Chief Executive Officer.
 From 1987 to 1996, Dr. Fuchs held various positions at Genentech where, among other responsibilities, he led the clinical program that resulted in the approval of Pulmozyme®.
 Dr. Fuchs was also responsible for the Phase III development program that led to the approval of Herceptin® to treat metastatic breast cancer.
 Dr. Fuchs received an M.D. degree from George Washington University and a B.A. degree in biochemical sciences from Harvard University.

 Mr. Johnson has served as a director of Mirati since September 2013 and serves on the boards of directors for several life science companies.
 He is currently a director for Heron Therapeutics Inc. (NASDAQ: HRTX), Adamis Pharmaceuticals Corporation (NASDAQ: ADMP), and La Jolla Pharmaceutical Company (NASDAQ: LJPC).
 Mr. Johnson also served as a past director of Ardea Biosciences Inc. (NASDAQ: RDEA) from 2008 until its sale to AstraZeneca PLC in 2012.
 In addition to his board service, Mr. Johnson has served as an advisor to Daisas Medical, LLC since 2012.
 From 2011 to 2012 he was Chief Financial Officer of PURE Bioscience Inc., and from 2010 to 2011 he was Senior Vice President and Chief Financial Officer of NovaDel Pharma Inc. Mr. Johnson served as Vice President and Chief Financial Officer of TorreyPines Therapeutics Inc. from 2004 until its sale to Raptor Pharmaceuticals Corp. in 2009, and then as Vice President of a wholly-owned subsidiary of Raptor Pharmaceutical Corp. from 2009 to 2010.
 He held several positions, including Chief Financial Officer and Senior Vice President of Operations, at MitoKor Inc. from 1994 to 2004.
 Prior to 1994, Mr. Johnson held senior financial positions with several early-stage technology companies, and also practiced as a Certified Public Accountant with Price Waterhouse.
 Mr. Johnson received his B.B.A. in accounting from the University of Michigan-Dearborn.